-Review: The Oris Big Crown ProPilot Altimeter
+Oris Big Crown ProPilot Altimeter Review

 Their Aviation collection would not be complete without a few watches for pilots that can measure altitude.
 Let's do an all-systems check on the Oris Big Crown ProPilot Altimeter.

 Oris also recognized the different types of pilots that require different types of altimeters.
 The altimeter watches for American pilots use feet instead of the metric system which is used everywhere else.

-- The thick luminous filled hands offer excellent visibility in low light conditions such as night time flying.
+- The thick luminous-filled hands offer excellent visibility in low light conditions such as nighttime flying.

 - Easy-to-read large numerals offer a high contrast over the dark dial.
 Another visibility enhancement.

-- The Oris caliber 733 is a self-winding Sellitta SW200-01 based movement with an approximate power reserve of 38 hours.
+- The Oris caliber 733 is a self-winding Sellitta SW200-01-based movement with an approximate power reserve of 38 hours.
 The 26-jewel Oris 733 automatic movement is a 3-hand caliber with a date function.

-- The outter ring shows the altitude.
+- The outer ring shows the altitude.
 The inner ring displays the air pressure.
 Oris did a great job at making this information stand out on the watch by cleverly using different high-contrast colors in the design.

 Oris's history of outfitting the military and special forces continues with a new limited edition.